NixOS/rfcs/README.md

-*In short, to get a major change included in Nix or Nixpkgs, one must first get the RFC merged into the RFC repository as a markdown file under the `accepted` directory.
+*In short, to get a major change included in Nix or Nixpkgs, one must first get the RFC merged into the RFC repository as a markdown file under the `rfcs` directory.
 At that point the RFC is accepted and may be implemented with the goal of eventual inclusion into Nix or Nixpkgs.*

 0. Have a cool idea!